Charles-Ndugire/django-week2/README.md

 ## Known Bugs
-* There are no known bugs
+* There are no known bugs at the moment.

 ## Contact Information
 If you have any question or contributions, please email me at [ndugirecharles@gmail.com]